aurelius0523/node-scheduled-healthcheck/readme.md

 ## Introduction

-A small node utility to programatically check health status of APIs.
+A small node utility to check health status of APIs.

 `endpoints.js` exports `services` where services that needs to be healthchecked are defined with the following parameters.
 Scheduling is handled using [node-cron](https://github.com/kelektiv/node-cron/ 'Github page') and data fetching is done using [node-fetch](https://github.com/bitinn/node-fetch 'Github page')